powervr-graphics/Native_SDK/examples/OpenGLES/OpenCLExample/README.rst

 .. figure:: ./OpenCLExample.png

-This training course demonstrates using small image convolution OpenCL kernels.
+This example demonstrates using small image convolution OpenCL kernels.

 Description
 -----------
-This training course shows how to structure an application with OpenCL / OpenGL interoperability or, if necessary, CPU fallback for it, to process images on the GPU using OpenCL.
-Several 3x3 convolution filters are shown (Gaussian Blur, erode/dilate, edge detection, emboss).
+This example shows how to structure an application with OpenCL / OpenGL interoperability (or if necessary, CPU fallback) to process images on the GPU using OpenCL.

-APIS
+Several 3x3 convolution filters are shown:

+* Gaussian Blur
+* erode/dilate
+* edge detection
+* emboss

+APIs
 ----
 * OpenGL ES 2.0+ with OpenCL